MisterVaidas/ReadingNotes/301/class-11.md

 ### What kind of data is a good fit for an `SQL` database?

-SQL databases are a good fit for data that is:
+`SQL` databases are a good fit for data that is:

-* **Structured**: SQL databases store data in tables, which are made up of rows and columns.
+* **Structured**: `SQL` databases store data in tables, which are made up of rows and columns.
 Each row represents a single record, and each column represents a single attribute of that record.
 This makes it easy to query and manipulate structured data.

-* **Relational**: SQL databases use a relational data model, which means that data is stored in tables that are related to each other.
+* **Relational**: `SQL` databases use a relational data model, which means that data is stored in tables that are related to each other.
 This makes it easy to join tables together and to perform complex queries.

-* **Transactional**: SQL databases are designed to support transactions, which are a unit of work that must be completed all at once or not at all.
-This makes SQL databases a good choice for applications that require data integrity.
+* **Transactional**: `SQL` databases are designed to support transactions, which are a unit of work that must be completed all at once or not at all.
+This makes `SQL` databases a good choice for applications that require data integrity.

 ### Give a real world example.

 E-commerce websites: E-commerce websites store data such as product information, customer orders, and shipping information.
-This data is typically stored in an SQL database, as it is structured and relational.
+This data is typically stored in an `SQL` database, as it is structured and relational.

-### What kind of data is a good fit a NoSQL database?
+### What kind of data is a good fit a `NoSQL` database?

-NoSQL databases are a good fit for data that is:
+`NoSQL` databases are a good fit for data that is:

-* **Unstructured**: Unstructured data does not have a predefined schema, which makes it difficult to store and query in an SQL database.
-NoSQL databases are designed to store and query unstructured data.
+* **Unstructured**: Unstructured data does not have a predefined schema, which makes it difficult to store and query in an `SQL` database. `NoSQL` databases are designed to store and query unstructured data.

-* **High-volume**: NoSQL databases are designed to scale to handle large volume of data.
+* **High-volume**: `NoSQL` databases are designed to scale to handle large volume of data.

-* **Real-time**: NoSQL databases are well-suited for real-time applications, where data needs to be processed and responded to quickly.
+* **Real-time**: `NoSQL` databases are well-suited for real-time applications, where data needs to be processed and responded to quickly.

 ### Give a real world example.

 **Social media platforms**: Social media platforms such as Twitter, Facebook, and Instagram store a massive amount of unstructured data, such as user posts, comments, and likes.
-This data is typically stored in a NoSQL database, as it is not possible to define a predefined schema for this type of data.
-NoSQL databases allow social media platforms to store and query this data quickly and efficiently.
+This data is typically stored in a `NoSQL` database, as it is not possible to define a predefined schema for this type of data. `NoSQL` databases allow social media platforms to store and query this data quickly and efficiently.

 ### Which type of database is best for hierarchical data storage?